sol-un/medods-test-task-form/README.md

 # Patient Form w/ Validation

 This form was developed in Vue as a test task for the company MEDODS.
+It's available online at https://sol-un.github.io/medods-test-task-form/
 ## Project setup
 ```
 npm install